Last reviewed 26 May 2020

 Public Health Agency (Northern Ireland).

-Interim guidance for Primary Care has been issued and is available on the PHE website.
+Interim guidance for Primary Care has been withdrawn and replaced with the following:

 Current advice is not to leave home if anyone thinks they have coronavirus symptoms and to protect others by doing the following.